 It may seem obvious, but having a secure door is important for the security of your home.
-The door is often a favoured point of entry for burglars, especially if it is not secure.
+The door is often a favored point of entry for burglars, especially if it is not secure.
 Taking a few steps to make your door burglar-proof would help you to go a long way in protecting your assets.
 Here are a few of them:

 Have a Strong Door

 The stronger your door, the harder it would be for an intruder to break it down forcefully.
-You should install a door made of solid wood, fiberglass or metal.
+You should install a door made of solid wood, fiberglass, or metal.
 These might actually be more affordable than you think, just check with a good door producer.